Screen Making 101: Degrease Your Screen

 DO NOT use woven scrub pads.
 The small fibers break loose and find themselves stuck into the mesh.
 When using liquid emulsions, these fibers create weak spots in the stencil, can cause pinholes, and can interfere with fine details.

-What Degreaser Should I Use To Degrease My Screen?
+Which Degreaser Should I Use To Degrease My Screen?

-Degreaser 260 is a multi-purpose, concentrated citrus product that does the job of three products in one.
+Degreaser 260 iSC is a multi-purpose, concentrated citrus product that does the job of three products in one.
 This non-abrasive, water-based formula degreases new and used mesh and removes unwanted residue.
 As a nonflammable ink degrader, it emulsifies inks for easy water removal before reclaiming.
 Finally, it is a safe, non-caustic screen dehazer that will not deteriorate the mesh and will not burn skin or clothing.

 Contact Chromaline Today